 November 20, 2020

-Cinedigm reported a $26.5 million loss for the second quarter ended Sept.
-30. That compared to a loss of $3 million during the previous-year period.
-The Los Angeles-based home entertainment distributor said revenue came in at just $7.1 million, down about 31% from revenue of $10.2 million last year.
+Cinedigm reported a $26.5 million loss for the second quarter (ended Sept.
+30).
+That compared with a loss of $3 million during the previous-year period.
+The Los Angeles-based home entertainment distributor said revenue came in at just $7.1 million, down about 31% from revenue of $10.2 million a year ago.

 On the positive side, Cinedigm said transactional VOD revenue increased 27% year-over-year, with ad-supported VOD streaming revenue up 44% over revenue in the first quarter of the fiscal year and 45% over the comparable quarter in 2019.

-Streaming and digital content distribution’s adjusted pre-tax earnings increased 3% in the quarter versus the three-month period ending Sept.
-30, 2019 and increased by $2.3 million, or 72%, from the six-month period last year.
+Streaming and digital content distribution’s adjusted pre-tax earnings increased 3% in the quarter versus the three-month period ended Sept.
+30, 2019, and increased by $2.3 million, or 72%, from the six-month period last year.

 Cinedigm said it reduced total debt by $20.9 million, or 40%, from the prior year, including conversion of $15 million of convertible notes to equity.

 The distributor Nov.
 20 announced the launch of female-focused streaming linear channel MyTime Movie Network on The Roku Channel.
 During Q2, Cinedigm launched “hundreds of movies, TV episodes and three streaming channels” on NBCUniversal’s Peacock digital streaming platform; announced partnership with Fantawild, China’s largest theme park operator and producer of children’s animation in Asia, to launch a new global streaming service and distribute Fantawild’s animated content outside of China.